 River Bend Nature Center: Environmental education programs for families, schools and other organizations.
 Natural items ‘touchbox” and other items to explore.
 Outdoor recreation center information.

-Root-Pike WIN: (rootpikewin.org; respectourwaters.org) - Root-Pike WIN will present its Respect Our Waterscampaign focusing on stormwater runoff education and reduction.
-Through their sassy spokesperson (spokesdog) Sparkles, they will share the steps individuals can take to reduce this pollution.
+Root-Pike WIN: (rootpikewin.org; respectourwaters.org) - Root-Pike WIN will present its Respect Our Waters campaign focusing on stormwater runoff education and reduction.
+Spokesdog Sparkles the Water Spaniel, will be on site to share the steps individuals can take to reduce this pollution.
 Interactive demonstration on tabletop runoff model.
 Giveaways for children and a raffle for a free rain barrel!

-Solar Racine: Greening Greater Racine will launch Solar Racine, a group buy program that will promote clean energy for both homes and businesses in Racine and surrounding areas.
-Residents will be recruited recruit residents and businesses to participate in the program by receiving site assessments, estimates, and the opportunity to sign on with the electrical contractor for the installation of solar panels.
+Southeast Wisconsin Solar Group Buy: Formerly Solar Racine, a group buy program that promote clean energy through solar installations for both homes and businesses in Racine and surrounding areas.
+Information on installation of solar panels.

-United States Coast Guard Auxililary: Marine safety and pollution education.
+United States Coast Guard Auxiliary: Marine safety and pollution education.
+Hands on activites.

 Weed Out Racine: Invasive species of plants—identifying and why they should be removed.

 Wild Ones-Root River Chapter: Wild Ones is a national organization that promotes environmentally sound landscaping practices to preserve biodiversity through the preservation, restoration, and establishment of native plant communities.
-We will have information about growing milkweed for monarchs and about our native plant sale in June.
+Information about growing milkweed for monarchs and the native plant sale in June.

 Wild Root Market: Wild Root Market will be a full-service, cooperatively owned grocery store in Racine specializing in natural, organic and local foods.
 Learn more about the project and see why 800+ households have chosen to become owners at Wild Root Market.
-We'll have healthy recipe cards to give to everyone who stops by our booth and every new Owner who joins at EcoFest will receive a high quality Wild Root Market canvas tote bag as our thank you!
+Benefits and importance of community ownership.

 - Children's crafts using natural elements (flowers, sticks, leaves, seeds) and repurposed items